mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-codex/articles/Improvisational Mysteries.md

 ### In Conclusion

-Running an improvisational mystery may seem like a daunting task at first, but with the right mindset can be one of the most satisfying experiences.
+Running an improvizational mystery may seem like a daunting task at first, but with the right mindset can be one of the most satisfying experiences.
 The excitement of discovering the truth along with the players---instead of frustratingly waiting for them to figure out your